Foundered August 26th, 1957

 Depth 140 feet to the sand

-She rests on the sand at 140’ with the uppermost portion of the wreck at 110’ (the bow section) and the stern slightly deeper.
+Located near the Proteus wreck, the American submarine Tarpon is a thrilling sight as you descend the anchor line.
+Much larger than the German U-boats, when the Tarpon comes into view her long hull disappears into the distant haze and her size quickly becomes apparent.
+She rests on the sand at 140’ with a list to the port side, the uppermost portion of the wreck at 110’ (the bow section) and the stern slightly deeper.
 Most divers maximize their bottom time by staying up on top of the hull while touring the wreck.
 This allows a diver to see the majority of the wreck swimming from end to end.
 Even when the current is running, divers can still cover a great deal of the wreck by pulling themselves along the hull using the exposed ribs and machinery instead of swimming against the current.
 Navigation is easy on this wreck because the submarine is virtually intact, except for the bow and conning tower, both of which lay in the sand beside the main hull.
 Many divers visiting the Tarpon for the first time mistake the stern for the bow, because the tapered stern appears to be “the pointy end” and there are no propellers.

 For divers unwilling to risk entry into the boat, the Tarpon is still fascinating.
-The deck has many items of machinery to examine and the submarine makes an interesting photographic subject.
-Throughout the diving season numerous large grouper, pompano and other gamefish are seen on this wreck making it a good site for spearfishing as well.
+The deck has many items of machinery to examine and the submarine makes an interesting photographic subject. |

 The

-More information and other photographs of the Tarpon
+More information and other photographs of the Tarpon can be found at these sites:

 Send mail to